micmejia/bible-dump/AMPC/1 Timothy/1 Tim 6.md

-But if anyone teaches otherwise and does not [^a]assent to the sound _and_ wholesome messages of our Lord Jesus Christ (the Messiah) and the teaching which is in agreement with godliness (piety toward God),
+But if anyone teaches otherwise and does not assent to the sound _and_ wholesome messages of our Lord Jesus Christ (the Messiah) and the teaching which is in agreement with godliness (piety toward God),